 Commercial-Residential Electrician graduates can seek employment with electrical contractors, private companies and other electrical construction, installation and maintenance employers.
 The employment placement record for graduates is exceptionally high (near 95 percent).
 This program is recognized by the Associated Builders and Contractors, which awards apprenticeship credit to graduates.

-Estimated annual salary range for Construction Technology graduates based on EMSI.
+Estimated annual salary range for Energy and Utilities graduates based on EMSI.
 Salary range represents 10th percentile - median annual wage for related occupations within a 100-mile radius from the center distance between Calmar and Peosta Campuses.

 - Apprentice Electrician

 - Line Operator

 - Apply for admission.

 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.